 Want to add a small above-ground pond to your garden?
 Use these tips and ideas to discover the best option for your outdoor space.
 And yes, waterfalls and fountains are possible too.

 For more options also see Backyard Pond Ideas for All Sizes and Budgets.

 How to Build a Small Pond

 Adding a small pond or water feature to your patio, balcony, or garden is not only lovely for humans but vital for all the living creatures that bring life to our yards.
-Birds, bees, butterflies, and everything else needs fresh water to survive.
+Birds, bees, butterflies, dragonflies, and everything else needs fresh water to survive.

 Before you get started with any pond project, there are several things to consider.